 In its early years, devolution produced some notable differences between policies implemented in Scotland and England.
-The three most obvious have been the abolition of tuition charges for Scottish students studying in Scottish Universities; free personal care for the elderly; and an earlier and more complete ban on smoking in public places being imposed in Scotland than eventually happened in England.
+The three most obvious were the abolition of tuition charges for Scottish students studying in Scottish Universities; free personal care for the elderly; and an earlier and more complete ban on smoking in public places being imposed in Scotland than eventually happened in England.

 Nonetheless, relations between the UK Government and the Scottish Government remained very close so long as the Labour Party was in control of both.
 But in the Scottish Parliamentary Election of 2007, the Scottish National Party emerged with the largest number of seats and was able to form a minority government in coalition with the Green Party.
 The result was more, and more obvious, differences of view between the Scottish Government and the UK Government, but devolution continued to work effectively for Scots.
-Matters polarised further following a win by a Conservative and Liberal Democrat coalition in the 2010 UK General Election, and then in the 2011 Scottish Parliamentary Election the Scottish National Part gained an overall majority, and this led, amongst other things, to the vote on whether Scotland should become an independent country in September 2014.
+Matters polarised further following a win by a Conservative and Liberal Democrat coalition in the 2010 UK General Election, and then in the 2011 Scottish Parliamentary Election the Scottish National Party gained an overall majority.
+This led, amongst other things, to the vote on whether Scotland should become an independent country in September 2014.
 The result was a "no" vote, by 55% to 45%, a rather narrower margin than most commentators suggested might be possible.
 The issue of independence does not look set to disappear from the political agenda, however, especially in light of the outcome of the UK general election held in May 2015.
 In this election all but three of the 59 Westminster parliamentary seats in Scotland were won by the Scottish National Party, while across the UK as a whole the Conservative Party gained a narrow overall majority.

 The benefits of devolution are much less easy to see from an English perspective.
 On 14 November 1977, the Labour Westminster MP for West Lothian, Tam Dalyell used a Parliamentary debate on devolution to pose what has since become known as "The West Lothian Question":